 The Abandoned Italianate Mansion shows how perfect it is.

 I've got a tutorial on crackle paint techniques including on how to make a crackle texture with white glue like Elmer's Glue All.
-But I want to be honest and tell you that crackle medium or crackle paint works better especially it you want tiny cracks in the paint.

 Next, Use Color as a Distress Technique for Halloween Paper Crafts